georgenturner/viability-report/the_land.md

 Parliament House is a tower of luxury housing behind the Albert Embankment which was granted planning permission in 2008 for a 23 story tower containing 31% affordable housing, all to be sold on a shared ownership basis.
 Planning policy requires 40% affordable housing with 70% being at social rent.

 Parliament House
-Parliament House
 There is a similar story at Hampton House, currently being built and renamed “The Corniche”.
 Here the proposal was to build 33% affordable housing as ‘senior living’ accommodation.

 Corniche
 The land on which ‘Hampton House’ formerly stood.
 Now being rebuild as ‘The Corniche’ Vauxhall Sky Gardens, another comparable on the list, had a land value of £10.9m.
 As we wrote in our last blog, the proposals in this case was for a building with just 17% affordable housing.

-The tower at Vauxhall Sky Gardens
-The tower at Vauxhall Sky Gardens